You are here

 - The request to reconsider process will not be available in 2020-21.

-- The 2020-21 UIP process will resume with the typical timeline (e.g., January 15, April 15).
+- The 2020-21 UIP process will resume with the typical timeline (e.g., January 15, April 15), except for those districts using the 2019 flexibility which will submit in October.
 Without state level data, emphasis will be on local data.

 - Training and supports will continue to be available upon request via phone and webinar through the remainder of the school year.
 Beginning in summer 2020, the department will release a more comprehensive listing of opportunities.